 After completing the investigation, the investigator will forward a copy of a report and recommendation to the appropriate University official.
 If the complaint arises out of an academic unit, the report will be forwarded to the dean of the appropriate school or college, unless he or she is the subject of the grievance.
 In such cases, the report will be sent to the Provost.
 If the complaint arises from a nonacademic unit, the report will be forwarded to the administrative head of the unit, unless he or she is the subject of the grievance.
 In such cases, the report will be forwarded to the Dean of Students, who will forward it to the appropriate officer of the University.

 Within sixty (60) days of the filing of the grievance, the Provost, dean, or administrative head will render a decision on the merits of the student’s complaint.
 If resolution is not possible within sixty (60) days, the Provost, dean, or administrative head shall inform the student of the status of the investigation.

 Copies of the decision by the Provost, dean, or administrative head will be sent to the student, the Provost (when not issued by the Provost), and the Director of Disability Services.
 A copy may also be sent to the department and/or the persons whose actions (or inactions) are the subject of the grievance, as appropriate.

 In the event that the student is not satisfied with the resolution of the grievance, an appeal may be made.
-The appeal should be filed with Disability Services, who will direct the appeal and all appropriate records to the appropriate office of the University for review and disposition.
+The appeal should be filed with Disability Services, which will direct the appeal and all appropriate records to the appropriate office of the University for review and disposition.